omotox77/Project-2/README.md

 with Proving Data Driven Decisions woth power BI_

 # Objecive:
-To provide insights into products with highest or lowest turnover rates
+## To provide insights into products with highest or lowest turnover sales

 # Problem Statement
 1. What Product categories had the highest turnover?